Associate Professor, Director Environmental Science

 Teaching Interests: inquiry-based teaching, climate literacy, community engagement.
 My goal is to improve science literacy and agency especially for topics like climate change that permeate community and political decisions.
 Co-planning with the community is central.
 Students contribute 600 service hours to the community each year via research and science literacy education.
 These include: mapping soil fertility and functioning, mapping and monitoring environmental pollutants, and exploring campus and community sustainability assets (bike racks, recycling, trees etc).
-Students learn disciplinary skills, habits, and technologies and gain community participatory skills needed to support their communities.
+Students learn disciplinary skills, habits, and technologies and gain community participatory skills needed to support their communities and make policy change.
 Internships and research instrumentation provided by committed partners provide students with additional experience and resources.
-Recently, I joined the NSF funded GET Spatial Learning Network (cognitive psychologists, educational researchers, & geoscience education researchers).
-We're developing educational tools that improve how spatial thinking skills are taught.

 - Baraer, M., McKenzie J., Mark, B.G., Gordon, R., Bury J., Condom T., Gomez J., Knox, S., & Fortner, S.K.
 2015.
 Contribution of groundwater to the outflow from ungauged glacierized catchments: a multi‐site study in the tropical Cordillera Blanca, Peru.
 Hydrological Processes: 29, no. 11: 2561-2581.

 - Eddy, A.M., Mark, B.G., Baraer, M., McKenzie, J., Fernandez, A., Welch, S., & Fortner, S. K., Exploring patterns and controls on the hydrochemistry of proglacial streams in the upper Santa River, Peru, 2017, Glaciology and Mountain Ecosystems, INAIGEM

 - Fortner, S.K.
 Manduca, C.A., Guertin, L.A., Szymanski, D.W., Villalobos, J. Teaching for earth resilience: A strategy for increased diversity and equity.
 GSA TODAY: 29, p.
 36-37.